-Choosing Pre-VCAL is the perfect platform for students who know that they will be following the VCAL pathway into year 11 and 12.
+Choosing Pre-VCAL in Year 10 is the perfect platform for students who know that they will be following the VCAL pathway into Year 11 and 12.

 The VCE Preparation stream is for students that intend to go on and complete the VCE.
 Students have the choice of participating in the Academy Program plus 2 electives per semester or choosing a VET course plus 1 elective each semester.

 A range of electives are available in each of the Key Learning Areas.
 Please refer to the applicable sections in the Handbook for a full description.